Bantam microRNA: Diseases

-Fragile X syndrome disease are implicated to be regulated by the FMRP, an RNA-binding protein.
-Studies on Drosophila has shown that the Bantam miRNA plays an important role in the regulation of the protein dFMRP and also genetically interact with the protein in stem cell maintenance.
-Thus implicating the possibility of a relation between the miRNA and the disease.
+Fragile X syndrome is implicated as being regulated by the FMRP, an RNA-binding protein.
+Studies on Drosophila have shown that the Bantam miRNA plays an important role in the regulation of the protein dFMRP and also genetically interacts with the protein in stem cell maintenance.
+This suggests the possibility of a relation between the miRNA and the disease.
 It is also suggested that the endogenous expression of the Bantam gene in the developing eye imaginal disc contributes to controlling the level of hid-induced apoptosis, which is normally involved in reducing cell number in the pupal eye disc.